opendocsg/slw-judgments-backfill/2018_SGHC_125/report.md

 85     For the reasons set out in the following paragraphs, I found that the Victim’s psychiatric report and the Victim’s document were not material and that the Prosecution’s decision not to adduce these documents was not taken with an ulterior motive.

 86     While the burden was on the Prosecution to prove its case beyond a reasonable doubt, and the Prosecution should call witnesses or adduce other evidence to make this out, an adverse inference should only be drawn against a party where some explanation is called for from that party for the omission, in the light of the materiality of the evidence.
-As the Court of Appeal explained in _Sudha Natrajan v The Bank of East Asia Ltd_ [2017] 1 SLR 141 at [20] (in the context of a civil case), there must be some evidence, even if weak, adduced by the party seeking to draw the inference on the issue in question before the court is entitled to draw an adverse inference, _ie_ , there must be a case to answer on that issue which is then strengthened by drawing the inference.
+As the Court of Appeal explained in _Sudha Natrajan v The Bank of East Asia Ltd_ <span class="citation">[2017] 1 SLR 141</span> at [20] (in the context of a civil case), there must be some evidence, even if weak, adduced by the party seeking to draw the inference on the issue in question before the court is entitled to draw an adverse inference, _ie_ , there must be a case to answer on that issue which is then strengthened by drawing the inference.

 87     Here, in respect of the psychiatric disposition of the Victim, it was not actually put to the Victim by the Defence that she had made allegations against the Accused because of some delusion or other psychiatric illness.
 Neither was there anything in the Victim’s evidence that would have attracted some suspicion that she was delusional.
 Given that it was not part of the Defence’s case that the Victim was delusional, it would not be appropriate for an adverse inference to be drawn for the non-adducing of the Victim’s psychiatric report.
 Furthermore, unless the subject matter underlying the drawing of the adverse inference (in this case, the Victim’s state of mind) touches on an element of the charge itself, any adverse inference should be drawn only where at least the evidential burden of proving that subject matter falls on the party against whom that inference is to be drawn.
 In this case, the Defence did not run a case challenging the psychiatric state of the Victim and the psychiatric state of the Victim was therefore not in issue.
 Thus, the Prosecution did not have a burden to adduce evidence on the Victim’s state of mind in order to prove beyond reasonable doubt that the Victim was not delusional.
 No adverse inference could be drawn from the fact that the Prosecution did not do so.